-- Cost will also vary depending on the design of your system.
+- The cost will also vary depending on the design of your system.

 - You will have choices regarding the equipment.

 - Installation in new construction will be different from installation in an existing structure.

 - State incentives and rebates significantly reduce the cost of a system.

 We will help you determine the specifics for your situation and provide you with a price quote.